 Users will be billed based on the actual coretype and priority that was launched.

 When configuring the hardware settings for a job, the cores per slot value applies to the first coretype in the set.
-On a coretype transition, and if the subsequent coretypes do not have the same available cores per slot, the platform will attempt to match the cores per slot to the closest available A core processor, also known as a central processing unit (C...
+On a coretype transition, and if the subsequent coretypes do not have the same available cores per slot, the platform will attempt to match the cores per slot to the closest available an individual processing unit within a multicore processor o...
 More count (either up or down) for the new coretype.

 This means a job using a coretype set may not run with the exact core count indicated in job setup.